 Via a Work Contract

 Acquiring active residency in Andorra through a work contract requires you to have a job offer from an Andorran company.
-Note that the government prioritises its own citizens, and those of Spain, France, and Portugal when issuing work permits.
+Note that the government prioritizes its own citizens, and those of Spain, France, and Portugal when issuing work permits.

 You’ll also require basic documents such as proof of accommodation in Andorra and an apostille police certificate from your birth country as well as your country of residence.
 You want the latter sent to you as late as possible, right before your arrival date because they’re only valid for 3 months.